Long Island Bus Accident Attorney

 If a local government agency operates the bus, it can be more difficult to sue, but it can be done.
 You must follow specific steps and meet certain requirements, outlined in Article 4 of the New York General Municipal Law, to sue a government entity.

-First, you must file a notice of claim with the appropriate entity.
+First, you or your Long Island bus accident attorney must file a notice of claim with the appropriate entity.
 Goldstein & Bashner will help you do this to ensure you follow the correct procedures.
-You generally have 90 days to file this notice, so do not waste time – set up your consultation today by calling us at 516-222-4000.
+You generally have 90 days to file this notice.

 Next, the agency has 30 days to request a hearing.
 This hearing allows the entity to investigate your claim and its merits.
 Meanwhile, you will have a year and 90 days to file your lawsuit after the accident that caused your injury (two years if pursuing a wrongful death claim).